Schaeffler applies cookies to secure an optimal use. With the further use of this website you accept the application of cookies. More Information

 In order to obtain sufficient reliable, relevant, and constructive information to achieve its audit objectives, Internal Audit regularly performs its audit assignments on location.

-In its audit reports, Internal Audit communicates its findings, its recommendations for mitigating risk, and the persons responsible for implementation, with whom they agree binding implementation dates.
-In a monitoring and follow-up process, Internal Audit monitors implementation of its recommendations for remediating identified deficiencies.
+In its audit reports, Internal Audit communicates its findings, identifies the individuals responsible for implementation, and agrees remediation measures including a timeframe for their implementation.
+In a monitoring and follow-up process, Internal Audit monitors implementation of the remediation measures addressing identified deficiencies.

 In accordance with the International Standards for the Professional Practice of Internal Auditing 2016 of the Institute of Internal Auditors (IIA), the head of Internal Audit has established a quality assurance and improvement program covering all of Internal Audit’s responsibilities.